 There’s plenty of variety in these accompaniments, too – you can choose from different varieties of olives, grapes, and nuts to create the perfect mix.

 You can also opt for some replacements if you don’t have any of the mentioned foods.
-I have a great selection of olive substitutes to get you started.
+I have a great selection of olive substitutes to get you started and a long list of foods that go well after charcuterie!

 What crackers go with manchego cheese?